 SADD offers a variety of prevention programs to the children, youth, and adults of Livingston Parish.
-LP SADD also assists in the implementation of activities, programs, and events in schools parish-wide.
+LP SADD also assists schools in the implementation of activities, programs, and events in schools.

 About SADD's Programs